Masinloc Church: Parish history

-In 2021, the Church was declared as one of the “Jubilee Churches” of Zambales in celebration of the 500 Years of Christianity in the Philippines.
-In same year, the Parish was declared as a Diocesan Shrine, making it the first Diocesan Shrine to be declared in honor of Saint Andrew the Apostle in the Philippines, and the 3rd Diocesan Shrine in the Diocese of Iba.
-The Elevation of the Parish took place on November 30, 2021 in a mass presided by Bishop Bartolome G. Santos Jr., during the 414th Religious Fiesta of the Parish and Town.
+In 2021, the church was declared as one of the "Jubilee Churches" of Zambales in celebration of the 500 Years of Christianity in the Philippines.
+In the same year, the parish was declared as a diocesan shrine, making it the first diocesan shrine to be declared in honor of Saint Andrew the Apostle in the Philippines, and the third diocesan shrine in the Diocese of Iba.
+The elevation of the parish took place on November 30, 2021, in a Mass presided by Bishop Bartolome G. Santos Jr., during the 414th religious fiesta of the parish and town.

 Architecture

 Architectural history

 The exact date of construction of the present coral stone church cannot be accurately traced, although some records tell that a certain Father Francisco de San Guillermo requested the construction of a church and convent in 1616 using materials that were also used in the construction of a fortification.
 Some sources suggest the date of the construction of the present structure to be as early as 1713, when the Augustinian Recollects returned to Zambales, from their mission in Mindoro.
-Another, more reliable source, suggests that the construction likely began around 1745.
-By the mid-18th century, major earthquakes brought damage to the church structure, leaving it unused for a couple of decades.
+Another, more reliable, source suggests that the construction likely began around 1745.
+By the mid-18th century, major earthquakes brought damage to the church structure, leaving it unused for a few decades.
 In 1825, during the administration of Father Gregorio Miguel Jiménez, the church and convent were rehabilitated.
 By 1836, repair works done by Father Jiménez were continued by Father José de Aranguren; (later on, Father Aranguren would be installed as the Archbishop of Manila in 1846).
 From 1875 to 1877, major repairs on the church roof were executed.
-Father Juan Ortíz commissioned Architect Felipe Vera to replace the tile roof with nipa.
+Father Juan Ortíz commissioned architect Felipe Vera to replace the tile roof with nipa.
 Later on, Father Agustín Pérez had the thatched roof replaced with galvanized iron sheets.
 Father Pérez also built the bell tower in 1882 to 1883.
 A strong earthquake damaged the church during the administration of the Columban missionaries in 1970.
 A year after, Father Donald Dudea made major repairs to the damaged structure including the addition of the new belfry and several repairs on the façade.
 A magnitude 6.8 earthquake on December 12, 1999, damaged the church, particularly cracking a part of the façade.
 Restoration efforts were established soon after in time for the 400th jubilee of the parish.